 All of that is to say that I do think life isn't fair.
-We can't always control our circumstances in the circumstances that we think we can control we have less control over than we would like.
+We can't always control our circumstances in the circumstances that we think we can control; we have less control over than we would like.
 However, I think 1 area of life that most of us would like to believe is completely fair is how we are viewed under the law.
-That the law applies equally across persons is pretty much the basis of our entire judicial and legal system.
+The law applies equally across persons is pretty much the basis of our entire judicial and legal system.
 Atop many courthouses in our country is a statue of Lady Justice.
 She's the woman holding the scales of justice in one hand, a sword in the other with a blindfold over her eyes.

 We should all hope to be judged by the content of our character and by our merits rather than what we look like or what sex we are.
-After all: we have control over our character and over the decisions that we make in areas of our lives such as our family life.
+After all: we have control over our character and the decisions we make in areas of our lives, such as our family life.
 We have no control over the color of our skin or what we look like.
 We also have no control over whether we are men or women.
-These characteristics in biological traits have been with us since our birth. we are who we are, whether we like it or not.
+These characteristics in biological traits have been with us since our birth.
+We are who we are, whether we like it or not.

 What does child custody mean?

-Once a family law case begins issues regarding child custody come to the forefront.
-Almost immediately you and your spouse will be tasked with determining how to divide parenting rights and duties, determining a Visitation schedule for the children, figuring out whether or not child support will be paid, and ironing out the logistics of sharing custody of her children.
+Once a family law case begins, issues regarding child custody come to the forefront.
+Almost immediately, you and your spouse will be tasked with determining how to divide parenting rights and duties, determining a Visitation schedule for the children, figuring out whether or not child support will be paid, and ironing out the logistics of sharing custody of her children.
 These are tremendous responsibilities and ones that you should not take lightly.

 Why do some people believe that mothers have an advantage over fathers in Texas child custody matters?

 As I stated earlier, the law itself does not explicitly favor mothers over fathers in custody circumstances.
 However, there was a time in Texas where courts both implicitly and explicitly favored mothers when it came to awarding custody rights and duties.
-That reputation has been hard to shake and as a result, some people have concluded that the law in Texas still favors mothers over fathers when it comes to handing out custody rights and duties.
+That reputation has been hard to shake, and as a result, some people have concluded that the law in Texas still favors mothers over fathers when it comes to handing out custody rights and duties.
 Additionally, the actions of certain judges have invariably led to this opinion as well.

 Mothers are oftentimes well positioned versus fathers when it comes to custody issues

-On the other hand, if you have always taken a backseat to your wife when it comes to raising the children and have been less of an involved father than you might have liked to have been you start your family law case off behind the 8 balls if you want to compete with your wife as far as parenting responsibilities and rights are concerned.
+On the other hand, if you have always taken a backseat to your wife when it comes to raising the children and have been less of an involved father than you might have liked to have been, you start your family law case off behind the 8 balls if you want to compete with your wife as far as parenting responsibilities and rights are concerned.
 In my opinion, this is the primary reason why women tend to come out on top when it comes to child custody issues in a divorce or child custody case.
-The simple truth is that it is difficult as a father to assert your rights in the case if you have always when you have willingly taken a backseat to your child's mother when it comes to parenting issues to that point.
+The simple truth is that it is difficult as a father to assert your rights if you always have when you have willingly taken a backseat to your child's mother when it comes to parenting issues to that point.